 You May Also Enjoy What Do You Need For a New Baby?
 Download Your Baby Checklist!

-While the video here was designed to help parents feeding babies in hospital, it has some great information on positioning and latch for breastfeeding a newborn, so it is worth a watch:
+While the video here was designed to help parents feeding babies in a hospital, it has some great information on positioning and latches for breastfeeding a newborn, so it is worth a watch: